QuBenhao/LeetCode/problems/problems_1906/problem.md

 # 1906.
-Minimum Absolute Difference Queries
+Minimum Absolute Difference Queries [Rating: 2146.64]

 The **minimum absolute difference** of an array `a` is defined as the **minimum value** of `|a[i] - a[j]|`, where `0 <= i < j < a.length` and `a[i] != a[j]`.
 If all elements of `a` are the **same**, the minimum absolute difference is `-1`.